 Review what can and cannot be recycled with the students.
 Then give each student, pair of students, or group of students (however you decide to organize your students) two bags – one bag for trash that cannot be recycled and one bag for items that can be recycled.
 Have them go around the playground or school yard collecting trash and recyclable items.
 I have my students wear gloves because you never know how yucky some of the trash is.

 Another option is to give them one bag and have them sort the trash once they return to the classroom, but I like the handling of the trash to be kept to a minimum. 😉

 Earth Day Activity #3: Earth Day Read Alouds

-By the time my students get to 4th and 5th grade, a lot of the common Earth Day read alouds have been done over and over.
-So, I like to choose books that are perfect for Earth Day but not often chosen in their primary classrooms.
-Here are my go-to Earth Day read alouds (these are Amazon affiliate links, if you wish to purchase through the links provided):
+By the time my students get to 4th and 5th grade, a lot of the common Earth Day read-alouds have been done over and over.
+So, I like to choose books that are perfect for Earth Day but are not often chosen in their primary classrooms.
+Here are my go-to Earth Day read-alouds (these are Amazon affiliate links if you wish to purchase through the links provided):